mereluo/120-DS-Interview-Questions/statistical-inference.md

     - P-value = # perm.t.s > obs.t.s / # permutation tests

 #### Maximum Likelihood Estimator (MLE)
-  - [statquest video](https://www.youtube.com/watch?v=XepXtl9YKwc): "This location ofor the mean maximizs the likelihood of observing the weights we measured.
+  - [statquest video](https://www.youtube.com/watch?v=XepXtl9YKwc): "This location of the mean maximizs the likelihood of observing the weights we measured.
 Thus, it is the maximum likelihood estimaate for the mean."
     - When someone says that they have the mle for the mean or the standard deviation, or for something else, you know that they found the value fo the mean or std that maximizes the likelihood that you observed the things you observed.
     - "likelihood" specifically refers to where you are trying to find the optimal value for the mean or std for a distribution given a bunch of observed measurements.
   - [Exponential Distribution Example](https://www.youtube.com/watch?v=p3T-_LMrvBc)